-Practicing law since 2011, Erin Sayes Kenny is a Partner at Taylor Porter, where she maintains a varied state and federal civil litigation and appellate practice, with an emphasis in alcoholic beverage licensing and related enforcement issues, commercial litigation, insurance defense and insurance coverage cases.
-Erin also has experience in personal injury, products liability and other tort litigation.
-She is admitted to practice in all Louisiana state courts; all federal district courts in Louisiana; and the United States Fifth Circuit Court of Appeals.
+Erin Sayes Kenny is a Partner at Taylor Porter, where she maintains a varied state and federal civil litigation and appellate practice, with an emphasis in commercial and tort litigation, including insurance defense and insurance coverage cases.
+Erin also regularly represents national and local companies in the hospitality industry, including restaurants, hotels and retail stores, with an emphasis in alcoholic beverage licensing, compliance and enforcement issues.

-An active member of the Baton Rouge legal community, Erin is an elected council member of the Baton Rouge Bar Association Young Lawyers Section and serves as a board member for the Louisiana Association of Defense Counsel.
-In addition, she serves as a board member of the Boys & Girls Club of Greater Baton Rouge.
+Within the firm, Erin currently serves on the Strategic Planning Committee and Recruiting Committee.
+Erin is an active member of the Baton Rouge legal community.
+She is an elected council member of the Baton Rouge Bar Association Young Lawyers Section.
+She also serves as a board member for the Louisiana Association of Defense Counsel and the LADC Young Lawyers Committee.
+In 2015, the LADC recognized Erin as a Finalist for The Frank L. Maraist Award for outstanding contribution to the legal profession and education.
+Additionally, Erin serves the community as co-chair of the BRBA Volunteer Committee and as a board member of the Boys & Girls Club of Greater Baton Rouge.

 Prior to joining the firm, Erin graduated cum laude from the Paul M. Hebert Law Center at Louisiana State University, where she was a member of the Chancellor's List and a CALI award recipient.
 She also served as an issue editor and junior associate of the Louisiana Law Review.
 In 2007, Erin graduated summa cum laude with a B.A. in Mass Communication and a minor in Political Science from Louisiana State University.
 She was honored as a University Medalist for completing her undergraduate studies with a 4.0 GPA.